 This workshop will provide an overview of the summer program, including expectations for working in Japanese research labs and dealing with cultural differences.
 The pre-departure program will be held at Rice University the day immediately prior to departure for Japan.

-Held in Kyoto, this meeting provides an opportunity for the NanoJapan program to address any research or cultural issues that may have arisen during the first half of the IRE.
+Held in Okinawa at the Okinawa Institute of Science and Technology, this meeting provides an opportunity for the NanoJapan program to address any research or cultural issues that may have arisen during the first half of the IRE.
 The group setting allows NanoJapan students to reflect on their experiences in the lab and share tips with their fellow students on best practices for working in a Japanese research lab.
-Students will also participate in a traditional Japanese culture and arts program.
-Immediately prior to or following the Mid-Program Meeting Prof. Kono or Prof. Bird will conduct site visits to each research host lab to meet with the Japanese research host and NanoJapan students to monitor research progress and student integration into the research lab.
+Students will also tour OIST's cutting edge research facilitates and have opportunities to engage with OIST graduate students from around the world.
+Immediately prior to or following the Mid-Program Meeting Prof. Kono will conduct site visits to each research host lab to meet with the Japanese research professor and NanoJapan student/s assigned tothat lab to assess individual student research progress and integration into the research lab.

 All NanoJapan students will received International Health Insurance through the CISI policy offered by the University of Tulsa.
 This insurance will be valid for the duration of your time in Japan and provides medical illness or accident coverage along with medical evacuation and repatriation of remains.
 Participants are also required to rent a Japanese cell phone through Piccell Wireles to use for the duration of their stay abroad.
 Students use their stipend to pay for their cell phone rental fees and usag.